-There are no agreements or understandings between the Company and any executive officer which guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, to the executive officer.
+There are no agreements or understandings between the Company and any executive officer that guarantee continued employment or guarantee any level of compensation, including incentive or bonus payments, to the executive officer.
 All of the named executive officers participate in the Company's Cash Incentive Plan.
 Bonus awards under the Cash Incentive Plan provide participants an opportunity to earn an annual bonus in a maximum amount of 100 percent of base salary or \$2 million per individual per year, whichever is less.
 Under the Cash Incentive Plan, whether a bonus is payable, and the amount of any bonus payable, is contingent upon achievement of certain performance goals, which are set in the annual program adopted under the plan.
 Performance goals are measured according to one or more of the following three targeted financial measures: revenue growth, achievement of preset pretax profit targets, and pretax profit improvement over the prior year.
-For 2012, these performance goals were measured by obtaining specific levels of the following: revenue growth, pre-tax profit plan achievement, and pre-tax profit improvement over the prior year.
-The Compensation Committee set a maximum award for fiscal year 2012 of 100 percent of the executive's base salaries for Messrs.
-R. Randall Rollins and Gary W. Rollins.
+For 2013, these performance goals were measured by obtaining specific levels of the following: revenue growth, pre-tax profit plan achievement, and pre-tax profit improvement over the prior year.
+The Compensation Committee set a maximum award for fiscal year 2013 of 100 percent of the executive's base salaries for Messrs.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson.
 Messrs.
-Harry J. Cynkus, John F. Wilson and Eugene A. Iarocci have a maximum award of 60 percent of their base salaries for fiscal year 2012.
-In addition, Messrs.
-Harry J. Cynkus and Eugene A. Iarocci participate in the Home Office Plan.
-Under this Plan, the participants may receive a bonus of up to 5 percent of the participant's annual salary for achievement of the participant's expense plan and an additional 5 percent of annual salary for achievement of internal customer service survey results.
-Unless sooner amended or terminated by the Compensation Committee, the current Cash Incentive Plan will be in place until April 23, 2013.
-The Board has submitted for approval of the stockholders at the Annual Meeting a new Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "2013 Cash Incentive Plan") which is more fully described on pages 11-12 entitled "Approval of Performance-Based Incentive Cash Compensation Plan for Executive Officers."
+Harry J. Cynkus and Eugene A. Iarocci have a maximum award of 60 percent of their base salaries for fiscal year 2013.
+In addition, Harry J. Cynkus participates in the Home Office Plan.
+Under this Plan, the participants may receive a bonus of up to 5 percent of the participant's annual salary for achievement of the participant's home office department expense plan and an additional 5 percent of annual salary for achievement of internal customer service survey results.
+Unless sooner amended or terminated by the Compensation Committee, the current Cash Incentive Plan will be in place until April 24, 2018.